nmartinet/radiatr/README.md

-# reactr
+# radiatr

-Reactr (reactor) (change the name? too cliche?) is a to make a self editable, portable documents.
+ is a to make a self editable, portable documents.
 All that's needed is a  browser.
 Also gives a quick way to prototype views with a quick work cylce - easely setup mock data, create your components, no need to use a different editor, reload the browser at every change, or setup a sever.

 # Why?